David Faustino

-David Anthony Faustino (/fɔː'stiːnoʊ/; born March 3, 1974) is an American actor and radio personality primarily known for his role as Bud Bundy on the Fox sitcom Married... with Children.
+David Anthony Faustino (/fɔː'stiːnoʊ/; born March 3, 1974) is an American actor who played Bud Bundy on the Fox sitcom Married... with Children.
 He has also voiced animated characters for Nickelodeon, including Mako on The Legend of Korra and Helia on Nickelodeon's revival of Winx Club.

 Early life

-Faustino was born in Los Angeles, California, on March 3, 1974, to Roger Faustino, a costumer, and Kay Faustino (née Freeman), a homemaker.
+Faustino was born in Los Angeles, California, on March 3, 1974, to Roger, a costumer, and Kay Faustino (née Freeman), a homemaker.
 His younger brother Michael made many guest appearances on Married... with Children, including the episode David co-wrote, "T*R*A*S*H".